-Miguel Sano ejected during bench-clearing incident between Tigers and Twins
+Miguel Sano ejected for throwing punch during melee between Tigers and Twins

 — LaVelle E. Neal III (@LaVelleNeal) April 22, 2017

+McCann did get his glove up in Sano’s face, so there will be a lot to sort out when the league looks at this one again.

-Earlier in the game, Tigers outfielder JaCoby Jones was forced to leave after being hit in the face by a 90 mph fastball from Twins hurler Justin Haley.
+That includes an incident earlier in the game where Tigers outfielder JaCoby Jones was forced to leave after being hit in the face by a 90 mph fastball from Twins hurler Justin Haley:

 This hurts every time I watch it.
 Jacoby Jones hit by pitch in the face. #DetroitTigers. #Tigers #HitByPitch pic.twitter.com/0iMeTQv1MR